 Northwest Railway Museum Programs

-The Museum is continuing to develop the Railway History Center campus in Snoqualmie where new indoor facilities already house a portion of the collection and host public programs.
-This $10 million initial development is 2/3 complete and remains the organization's top long term goal.
-The next stage in development is a structure to house public restrooms, program staff and a library/archives for the collection of published material.
-Detailed design began in spring 2013.
+The REC is the third phase of the Railway History Center where new indoor facilities already house a portion of the collection and host public programs.
+This $10 M development is 2/3 complete and remains the organization's top goal.

 Other goals include complete cataloging of the collection, improved collections care, and improving and expanding historical interpretation.

 The Museum is relying on community support to rehabilitate locomotive 924.
 Considering its age, it is in outstanding condition.
 However, it needs tubes, firebox repairs, new safety appliances, a new tender tank, boiler jacketing, and a new cab.
 Total costs for the steam program will be more than $600,000 and this project will be the recipient of GiveBIG 2015 support.

 Spokane, Portland and Seattle Railway coach 218 - completed

 The Museum has substantially completed rehabilitation of this 1912-built wood coach that served on passenger trains between Vancouver and Spokane.
 This car is typical of first class wood coaches that operated across Washington State through the late 1940s, and features a mahogany interior with maple flooring.
 The $250,000 project replaced the roof, repaired the carbody, and performed extensive interior rehabilitation and restoration.
 Work was completed in October 2014 and the coach now operates regularly on the Museum's interpretive railway between North Bend and Snoqualmie Falls where the public can travel on board.